 These cookie dough bars don't require any baking to get a great finished product.
 Don't forget to store them in the fridge for a couple hours to make cutting them into squares (or whatever shape you desire) easier.

 Everybody loves cheesecake.
-This recipe takes some liberties with the traditional recipe—the cake filling is made with light cream cheese, protein-rich Greek yogurt, and eggs—to ensure it actually is healthy.
+This recipe takes some liberties with the traditional recipe to ensure it actually is healthy.
 Go ahead, dig in!

 We couldn't make a list of baked goods without including cookies (that'd just be cruel).
 This easy-to-scale recipe is every peanut butter lover's dream.
 Fix these in a quick 15 minutes—it will be hard to stop at just one!

 We'll be the first to admit that these aren't the prettiest cookies, but it's what's on the inside that counts.
 The combination of chocolate and bananas makes these gooey and sweet—in other words, top-notch.

 Just can't get enough of high-protein desserts?
 Here are some more healthy, high-protein snacks you can make and take on the fly.